 The official Earth Day website has a list of 52 activities that you can do in small groups or from home if you prefer to participate that way.
 For example, you can use your computer instead of a printer, to view materials.
 The website also suggests actions as small as picking up trash while you run, to as large as organizing community cleanup or contacting your local political representative for climate change or environmental pollution prevention strategies.

-Agencies like NASA have Earth Day activities for you (opens in new tab) to enjoy in the community or at home.
-The Old Farmer's Almanac also has 10 mini-activities (opens in new tab) that you can do such as planting flowers to attract pollinating creatures like bees, stopping pesticide use in your garden, and managing your water consumption carefully.
+Agencies like NASA have Earth Day activities for you to enjoy in the community or at home, keep checking back for the list of this year's activities.
+The Old Farmer's Almanac also has 10 mini-activities that you can do such as planting flowers to attract pollinating creatures like bees, stopping pesticide use in your garden, and managing your water consumption carefully.

 Intergovernmental Panel on Climate Change, "Sixth Assessment Report", Aug.
 9, 2021, https://www.ipcc.ch/assessment-report/ar6/

 NASA, "Earth Day 2022", April 8, 2022, https://www.nasa.gov/earth-day-2022